deepjavalibrary/djl/mxnet/native/README.md

 The example dependencies list for macOS mkl is:

-- libmxnet.dylib (Be sure to rename libmxnet.so to libmxnet.dylib for macOS)
+- libmxnet.dylib (be sure to rename libmxnet.so to libmxnet.dylib for macOS)

 The example dependencies list for Windows mkl is: